MSchmidt951/Multi-Purpose-Controller/README.md

 ## Usage

-1. Turn the power switch on and wait for the green light
+1. Turn the power switch on and wait for the orange light
 2. Turn on the device that is being used
-3. Press some buttons!
+3. When the light turns green press some buttons!

 LED colour | Meaning
 ---------- | ------------------------